Cocoa in Sulawesi, Indonesia

 - Promote sustainable agricultural practices, such as inoculation techniques and the renewal of ageing plantations to improve cocoa productivity

 - Farmer Field Schools to carry out experiments, observation and group analysis.
 Farmers visit other FOs to exchange knowledge and seek inspiration

 - Set up a system to obtain market information (such as price) on a regular basis

 - Training to strengthen the management and organisational capacities of the farmers’ organisations.
 We coach them in recording their activities and thorough accounting.

 - Sustainable contracts with private partners.
 Set up clonal gardens (field research centres) with Continaf and Mars.

-By 2018, 5,082 cocoa farmers have adopted sustainable cocoa farming practices that comply with Rainforest Alliance and UTZ standards.
+By 2019, all the 4,636 cocoa farmers that benefited from the project have adopted sustainable cocoa farming practices that comply with Rainforest Alliance standards.